Workplace Injury Attorney reviewing Fracking Accidents and Rising Fracking Injury and Death rates

 The oil and gas industry has never claimed the safest work sites.
 The fatality among oil and gas workers hovers around eight times higher than the all-industry rate.
 Injuries and deaths are caused by road and rail accidents, machinery mishaps, and toxic chemical exposure.
 An independent analysis of data submitted by fracking operators revealed that one-third of all fracking jobs reported use at least one cancer-causing chemical.

 In recent years, the growth of fracking has brought many new workers into the industry, resulting in workers without relevant training and experience.
 No doubt, tough working conditions add to the dangers and increase the odds of serious fracking accidents.
 The Occupational Safety and Health Administration (OSHA) works to enforce all rules and regulations for the oil and gas sector, but is not keeping up with growth.
 Courts and legal representatives are available to assist victims of workplace injury.

-Joe Lyon is a highly rated Ohio Toxic Tort and Catastrophic Injury Attorney, representing plaintiffs nationwide in a wide variety of civil litigation claims.
+Joe Lyon is a highly-rated Ohio Toxic Tort and Cincinnati Catastrophic Injury Attorney, representing plaintiffs nationwide in a wide variety of civil litigation claims.

 An estimated 600 chemicals are used in fracking operations, many of which can be harmful at low levels of exposure.
 These include chemicals typically seen in pesticides, paint thinners, inks and disinfectants.
 Exposures at fracking sites can include heavy metals, carcinogens and nerve poisons, known causes of lung diseases and associated with lung, bladder and other cancers.